Côte d'Ivoire

 Where an article is substituted, use the word remplacé

-Where an article is repealed use the word abrogé
+Where an article is repealed, use the word abrogé

 Where an article is amended, or substituted several times, join the annotations together into one consolidated annotation.